This post contains affiliate links. Please read my disclosures.

 Rice Flour is the easiest alternative flour to get hold of (in the UK at least) besides the catch-all gluten-free plain flour blends.
 You can find it at most large supermarkets in their gluten-free section.

-- White rice flour is milled from grinding raw long or medium rice grains where the bran is removed before grinding.
-The courseness of the rice flour depends on which brand you buy.
+- White rice flour is milled from grinding raw long or medium polished rice grains where the outer bran and germ layers have been removed, leaving only the starchy endosperm.
+This flour is white in colour and is light and fine.

-- Brown rice flour is often considered the health food option.
-The bran is not removed before grinding and it is not milled as finely as white rice flour meaning it is slightly heavier with a nuttier taste.
+- Brown rice flour has a higher nutritional value since the bran is not removed in the milling process.
+It is often not as finely ground as white rice flour meaning it is slightly denser with a nuttier taste.
+The bran and germ in brown rice contain valuable nutrients, including B vitamins, magnesium, and dietary fibre, which are lost during the processing of white rice flour.
 Due to its courser nature baked goods using brown rice flour have a more noticeable texture and taste.
 For certain recipes though I find this an endearing quality.
 Brown flour can be interchangeable with white rice flour in recipes if you want a bolder earthier flavour.

-- Sweet Rice Flour is a different beast entirely as it is a starchy flour milled from short grain glutinous rice.
-It has a unique texture and flavour and is not a suitable substitute for regular rice flour.
+This is a different beast entirely as it is a starchy flour milled from glutinous rice.
+It has a unique texture and flavour and is most common in Asian cuisine.
+Since it has a sticky and more cohesive texture than regular rice flour it is not a suitable substitute as they will achieve totally different results in your recipe.

 Can I substitute rice flour for regular flour?